 He didn’t understand the sickness that had taken their lives.
 He also couldn’t understand why his aunts and uncles refused to see him and his three sisters, or why they seemed so angry with them.

 Daniel’s grandparents were the only ones who continued to care for them.
-They took the children in and tried to provide for them, but they had no jobs and no money.
+They took the children in and tried to provide for them, but had no jobs or money.
 They could not afford school fees and other basic daily needs, so the children were unable to attend school.

-For six years, Daniel lived in poverty, shunned and rejected by others in his family and community who might have helped.
+Daniel lived in poverty for six years, shunned and rejected by others in his family and community who might have helped.
 During that time, Daniel came to understand the stigma surrounding the terrible disease that had claimed both of his parents’ lives: HIV/AIDS.

-In 2009, Daniel was admitted to Baba Nyumbani, where he was no longer hungry and no longer shunned.
-He grew fond of chicken and french fries and playing soccer.
-He made new friends very quickly and excelled in his studies, possessing a special curiosity for learning in mathematics and science.
+Daniel came to Baba Nyumbani in 2009, where he was no longer hungry and no longer shunned.
+He grew fond of chicken, french fries and playing soccer.
+He made new friends very quickly and excelled in his studies, possessing a special curiosity for mathematics and science.

 Today, Daniel is pursuing a degree in engineering at Jomo Kenyatta University.
-Having discovered what it is like to be welcomed and cared for, Daniel hopes to return to Baba Nyumbani and put his education to work for others in the Micro Community.
+Knowing what it is like to be welcomed and cared for, Daniel hopes to return to Baba Nyumbani and put his education to work for others in the community.